 snap install android-studio --classic

-For Ubuntu 14.04 and Ubuntu 16.04, you need to install first snapd daemon.
+For Ubuntu 14.04 and Ubuntu 16.04, you need to install the first snapd daemon.
 Open terminal either via Ctrl+Alt+T or by searching ‘terminal’ from app launcher.
 When it opens, run the command:

 sudo apt-get install snapd snapd-xdg-open